Twin MDs battle entrenched racism in the medical world

 “We emptied it and would go under rocks in search of potato bugs, worms.
 We gave each their own compartments … then would examine them and took notes when they appeared sluggish.’’
 Once, they sprinkled salt on a snail to dry it out when it seemed “too moist.
 He just curled up and died.
 I still feel bad about the snail,’’ Jackson said.

 Their parents were hard-working and supportive, but the twins didn’t tell them when they were accepted at Cornell University, knowing the cost was prohibitive.
-The broke the news when they landed full scholarships.
+They broke the news when they landed full scholarships.

 It was during a college summer program that James for the first time saw a Black doctor.
 She stared.
 “It was like a unicorn,’’ but it planted a seed.